 Use gentle circular motions over the stain for about five minutes and see if it’s gone afterward – this is especially effective on leather bags with darker surfaces that have picked up yellowish sweat marks from being worn too often.

 You can also lightly rub an eraser over any light scuffs or scratches on your bag to help disguise them.

 A white pencil

-In a bind, baby wipes can be used to clean off your leather bag – just make sure that you’re using a type that’s free of alcohol, oil, and other harsh chemicals.
+In a bind, baby wipes can be used to clean off your leather bag – make sure you’re using a type that’s free of alcohol, oil, and other harsh chemicals.

 A metal cleaner

 If you want to make your bag gleam, try cleaning it with a metal cleaner or paste made out of baking soda and water – this generally works best for bags with gold hardware.